 The Bank also participates in the 401(k) Plan, which qualifies as a 401(k) plan as defined by the Internal Revenue Code.
 For employees hired on or prior to December 31, 2002, the Bank contributes \$0.50 for each \$1.00 of the employee's first 6.00 percent of contribution (based on total compensation) up to the maximum employer contribution of 3.00 percent of total compensation.
 For employees hired on or after January 1, 2003, the Bank contributes \$1.00 for each \$1.00 of the employee's first 6.00 percent of total compensation.
 Beginning in 2015, contributions include an additional 3.00 percent of eligible compensation for employees hired after December 31, 2002.
 Employee deferrals are not to exceed the maximum deferral as determined and adjusted by the Internal Revenue Service.
 The 401(k) Plan costs are expensed as funded.
-Employer contributions to this plan included in employee benefit costs were \$5.3 million, \$4.7 million, and \$4.1 million, for the years ended December 31, 2023, 2022, and 2021, respectively.
+Employer contributions to this plan included in employee benefit costs were \$5.5 million, \$5.3 million, and \$4.7 million, for the years ended December 31, 2024, 2023, and 2022, respectively.

-In addition to the multiemployer plans above, the Bank sponsors a single employer defined benefit supplemental retirement plan and offers a FCBA supplemental 401(k) plan for certain key employees.
+In addition to the multiemployer plans above, the Bank sponsors a single employer defined benefit supplemental retirement plan and offers a FCBA supplemental 401(k) plan for employees that meet certain eligibility requirements.
 These plans are nonqualified; therefore, the associated liabilities are included in the Bank's Balance Sheets in Other Liabilities.
-The supplemental retirement plan is unfunded and had a projected benefit obligation of \$12.3 million and a net under-funded status of \$12.3 million at December 31, 2023.
-Assumptions used to determine the projected benefit obligation as of that date included a discount rate of 5.00 percent and a rate of compensation increase of 5.00 percent.
-Expenses of these nonqualified plans included in noninterest expenses were \$1.1 million, \$1.5 million, and \$1.7 million for 2023, 2022, and 2021, respectively.
+The supplemental retirement plan is unfunded and had a projected benefit obligation of \$11.6 million and a net under-funded status of \$11.6 million at December 31, 2024.
+Assumptions used to determine the projected benefit obligation as of that date included a discount rate of 5.65 percent and a rate of compensation increase of 4.00 percent.
+Expenses of these nonqualified plans included in noninterest expenses were \$1.1 million, \$1.1 million, and \$1.5 million for 2024, 2023, and 2022, respectively.

 FASB guidance further requires the determination of the fair value of plan assets and recognition of actuarial gains and losses, prior service costs or credits, and transition assets or obligations as a component of AOCI.
 Under the guidance, these amounts are subsequently recognized as components of net periodic benefit costs over time.
-For 2023, 2022, and 2021, a net debit of \$69 thousand, a net credit of \$3.9 million, and a net credit of \$1.3 million, respectively, have been recognized to AOCI to reflect these elements.
+For 2024, 2023, and 2022, a net credit of \$950 thousand, a net debit of \$69 thousand, and a net credit of \$3.9 million, respectively, have been recognized to AOCI to reflect these elements.